chopsuey5000/SmartCitizen.doc/docs/start.md

 ### Broken LiPo battery wire

 Depending on the conditions, the battery wires can suffer until its break.
 We encourage you to read this <a href="https://www.sparkfun.com/tutorials/241" target="_blank">Battery Common Care Techniques</a> in order to preserve your battery.

+### Non-Stop Blue LED Blinking

+If your blue LEDs are blinking back and forth non-stop, this means your SCK has lost its WiFi connection.
+Check to make sure your router is still on, and tht you're still in range.

 Apps
 ====